Skip to content

 5 | 2 reviews

 This chocolate ice cream recipe is the perfect base recipe for a KitchenAid Ice Cream Stand Mixer Attachment.
-It is classic, creamy, rich and smooth, and perfectly fits in a KitchenAid stand mixer, and freezers in a 9-by-5-inch loaf pan.
-If you are looking to up your at-home ice cream making, this base ice cream recipe is the perfect place to start!
+It is classic, creamy, rich and smooth, and perfectly fits in a KitchenAid stand mixer, and freezers in a 9×5 inch loaf pan.
+If you are looking to up your at-home ice cream making, this chocolate ice cream is the perfect place to start!

 print recipe pin recipe